sapegin/washingcode-book/manuscript/Avoid_comments.md

 <!-- expect(hour12).toBe(false) -->

-I see lots of these comments in one-off design "adjustments".
+I see lots of these comments in one-off design “adjustments”.
 For example, a comment will say that there was a _design requirement_ to use a non-standard color but it won’t explain why it was required and why none of the standard colors worked in that case:

 ```scss
 .shareButton {